Woodmohr, Wisconsin

 Woodmohr is a town in Chippewa County in the U.S. state of Wisconsin.
-The population was 932 at the 2010 census.
+The population was 1,004 at the 2020 census.
 The name comes from a blend of the names of Woodard, a state representative and Lawrence Mohr, an old settler.

 Geography

 The Town of Woodmohr is roughly a 6 mi square, with a few notches added and removed.
 The town is in the west-central part of Chippewa County, and it surrounds the city of Bloomer, a separate municipality.
 According to the United States Census Bureau, Woodmohr has a total area of 90.8 sqkm, of which 90.7 sqkm is land and 0.1 sqkm, or 0.15%, is water.

 History

-The six-mile square that would become most of Woodmohr was first surveyed in the summer of 1847 by a crew working for the U.S. government.
-In September 1849, another crew marked all the section corners of the six mile squares, walking through the woods and wading the swamps, measuring with chain and compass.
+The outline of the six-mile square that would become most of Woodmohr was first surveyed in late 1848 by a crew working for the U.S. government.
+In September 1849, another crew marked all the section corners of the six mile squares, walking through the woods and wading the streams, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The East side of this Township including Sections 1, 12, 13, 24, 25 & 36; and parts of Sections 3, 11, 14, 23, 26 & 35 are well Timbered and have a productive sand & loam soil.
 Sections 17, 18, 19, 20, 29 and 30, and parts of sections 7, 8, 16, 21 & 28 are covered with Aspen thickets and Oak Brush with a soil similar to the East side of the Township The remainder of the lands lying along the Streams in the center and South West part are mostly Bur Oak & Pitch(?)
 Pine Openings having a more sandy soil than(?) the more thickly timbered portions.